dglazkov/polymath/README.md

 prompt as will fit, appends the question, and uses the OpenAI completions API to answer the question.

+## Sample

+`sample/` includes a sample question answerer.

+To run it, ensure you have an environment variable set for `OPENAI_API_KEY`.

+Then, ensure you have a pkl file of the proper structure stored in `out/embeddings.pkl`

+Then, sitting in `sample/` run `python main.py`

 ### Developing

 It's recommended to use `virtualenv` to manage your python environment for this project.